Introducing Apprenticeships at the University of Suffolk

 Apprenticeships are funded by employers, which means apprentices will not have to pay any of their training costs.
 However, as stated above, in order to be eligible for an apprenticeship with the University of Suffolk, you must be employed by a levy-paying employer.
 Please see the ‘Information for Employers’ page for more details about the apprenticeship levy.

-Commitment Statement - if you enrol onto one of our Apprenticeships, the Commitment Statement is a document that will be signed by you, the University and your employer.
+Training Plan (A) - if you enrol onto one of our Apprenticeships, the Training Plan (A) is a document that will be signed by you, the University and your employer.
 It will outline the planned content and schedule for training, expectations of the apprenticeship, and how to resolve queries or complaints.
 It is a requirement of the funding for the Apprenticeship that this is signed, and the above is an example of how this might look, as each one will be specific to the Apprentice.